-MTM offers a 90 Day recovery program for addictions.
+MTM offers a six-month faith-based recovery program for addictions.
 We also refer to other recovery agencies in and out of our community.

 I am having trouble finding a place to live due to criminal history.
 What resources can you provide me to help find housing?